ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 Online Editor covers all fundamental formatting options for rich text, such as headings, lists, tables, inline text formatting, anchors and links.
-It also allows embedding other content from the Repository, as well as from Facebook, Twitter or YouTube.
+It also allows embedding other content from the repository, as well as from Facebook, Twitter or YouTube.

 #### Links